Organic Molecules from Enceladus's Subsurface Ocean

 • Aromatic (aryl) compounds — for example, fragments characteristic of benzene and phenyl rings.

-These structures are stable and likely form in hot hydrothermal systems on the ocean floor.
+These stable structures are likely formed in hot hydrothermal systems on the ocean floor.

 • Oxygen-containing aliphatic compounds, including aldehydes (e.g., acetaldehyde).

-• Esters and alkenes — organic groups often involved in synthesis reactions of lipids and other biomolecules.
+• Esters and alkenes — organic groups often involved in the synthesis of lipids and other biomolecules.

 • Ethers and ethyl groups — compounds capable of serving as "bridges" between larger organic structures.